 Indoor azalea trees don’t rebloom easily the following year after they first bloom, which is why most people just toss them out after the blooms are spent, and then buy a new one the following year.

-It’s just like poinsettias or orchids – once they’re done blooming, people prefer to toss them out at the end of the season instead of going through the extra effort it takes to encourage rebloom.
+It’s just like poinsettias – once they’re done blooming, people prefer to toss them out at the end of the season instead of going through the extra effort it takes to encourage rebloom.
 (If you’re looking for tips though for this festive plant, check out our post on How to Water Poinsettia Plants).

-The first thing you’ll want to do if you’re going to keep your azalea, is provide it with the right kind of fertilizer.
+The first thing you’ll want to do if you’re going to keep your azalea is to provide it with the right kind of fertilizer.
 Remember that when fertilizing any plant, always make sure the soil is moist, first.
-Fertilizing on dry soil can shock the plants and its root system.
+Fertilizing on dry soil can shock the plants and their root system.

-After fertilizing, make sure to keep your azela in a warm, sunny spot.
-Keep in mind that your indoor azalea tree was raised in a greenhouse, so it’s not suited to in cold temperatures.
+After fertilizing, make sure to keep your azalea in a warm, sunny spot.
+Keep in mind that your indoor azalea tree was raised in a greenhouse, so it’s not suited to cold temperatures.

 During the Summer, you can prune back some of the wooden branches that look unsightly.
 Keep your plant well-watered, just as you did when it was blooming season.